Last updated: December 8, 2020

 Is there a medication available to prevent COVID-19?

-There are currently no medications available to prevent people from getting infected with this virus.
-The best way to prevent illness is to avoid being exposed to the virus.
-Follow CDC Guidelines How To Protect Yourself which include hand washing, cleaning frequently touched surfaces often, and social distancing.
+There are currently no medications available to prevent people from getting infected with the COVID-19 virus.
+The best way to prevent illness is to avoid exposure.
+Follow CDC Guidelines How To Protect Yourself & Others which include hand washing, cleaning frequently touched surfaces often, wearing a mask when around others, and social distancing.
+There is currently no evidence from controlled trials which support use of either Zinc, Vitamin C, or Vitamin D for preventing or treating COVID-19.

 Is there a vaccine available to prevent COVID-19?